SEMANTC/semantc-infrastructure-client-specific/readme.md

-# 🌐 Multi-Connector Infrastructure
+# 🌐 Multi-Connector Infrastructure with Cloud Function Terraform Provisioning

-This project automates the provisioning of GCP resources for user integrations (Xero, Shopify, etc.) using Terraform.
-Resources are created automatically when a new connection is established through the web application.
+This project automates the provisioning of GCP resources for user integrations (Xero, Shopify, etc.) using Terraform executed via Cloud Functions.
+Resources are created automatically when a new connection is established.

 ## 📋 Table of Contents